 5) Add Multimedia to Every Post

-As a copywriter, I learned that images convert 10x better than text.
+As a copywriter, I learned that images and illustrations convert 10x better than text.
 And videos convert 10x better than images.
 This is a place where you can compete with the bigger players, many of whom hired great writers but didn’t put any effort into multimedia.